 - Does the company seem to outsource the work overseas?

 Price matters when hiring a professional resume writer.
 Remember that for any services, you (mostly) get what you pay for.

 The key is always to be suspicious of any resume writing services that promise to offer all-inclusive services, including resume, cover letter, LinkedIn profile, and a thank you note, for as low as $100.

 If you come across those types of deals, I strongly suggest that you abandon them in favour of mid- to top-market options.
 It’s highly unlikely that a cheap resume writer will be able to write a resume that blows the socks off recruiters and employers – especially if you’re hunting for a management or an executive role.

-It’s also worth mentioning that your level of experience will affect how much you pay for the service.
+It’s also worth mentioning that your experience level will affect how much you pay for the service.
 If you are in an executive role, expect to pay approximately twice as much as a graduate.

 Finally, always ask whether there are additional charges for revisions.
 Some services only offer one revision and ask you to pay for subsequent rounds of edits.
 Others offer “unlimited” revisions, but only within a limited timeframe.

 Arielle Executive is a resume writing service that has spent the past 9 years perfecting the art of writing resumes.
 My team focuses on creating the best possible career documents, rather than churning out resumes by the dozen, to ensure that you get traction in a competitive job market.